s260895/crypto_perpetual_futures_trader/README.md

+# Disclaimer:
+  Use at own risk.

 # Bot for automated rule based algorithmic trading of perpetual swaps on Binance crypto exchange.
-# Disclaimer:
-# Use at own risk.

 #Steps:
 #1.
 Clone git repo